CALM-LMU/YeastMateDocs/docs/gui.md

 Check [Python - Train on your data](./train.md) for more information on training on your data.

+## Tracking in time series

+If you want to detect cells in time series, note that the main YeastMate application will process all time points independently.
+If you want to track cells over time, we offer simple overlap-based tracking of the outputs of the standalone application through a Jupyter notebook [https://github.com/hoerlteam/YeastMate/blob/main/examples/tracking.ipynb](https://github.com/hoerlteam/YeastMate/blob/main/examples/tracking.ipynb) or through our [Fiji plugin](./fiji.md).

 ## Uninstalling YeastMate

 * On Windows, the cleanest way to remove YeastMate is via the Control Panel under ```Programs > Programs and Features```.